 The Stories page is a visual storytelling blog to highlight the intriguing and inspiring lives of females in soccer around the globe.
-My plan is to try and meet as many women involved in the sport as possible and take my own photographs of them, providing viewers a glimpse into the lives of women involved in the beautiful game.
+My plan is to meet players and professionals working in the sport, and to tell their story providing viewers a glimpse into the lives of women involved in the beautiful game, and to shift perceptions about females in sport - soccer specifically.
 There are so many millions of stories and people, too many to meet personally, that I also seek out their stories and photos digitally to share with you.
 Let me know if there is a woman in soccer I should interview...or perhaps it's you. email@example.com

 Mariam Mell'Osiime Mpaata - Kenya